alexvsav/unit-testing-action/README.md

 **Ponicode Unit Test GitHub Action** is the newest tool on the Ponicode platform to accelerate developers on their code quality journey

-**Combined with [Ponicode SQUAR Action](https://github.com/marketplace/actions/ponicode-squar)**, you can generate Unit-tests on files that require it based on Ponicode SQUAR report
+**Combined with [Ponicode SQUAR Action](https://github.com/marketplace/actions/ponicode-squar)**, you can generate Unit-tests on files that require it based on Ponicode SQUAR report that identifies the most critical part of your code that should be tested.

 # 💥 Benefits